rimelq/Applied-Data-Analysis-Project/README.md

 ├── .gitignore                         <- List of files ignored by git ├── pip_requirements.txt               <- Python dependencies file
-├── results.ipynb                      <- Notebook with all analysis and their code └── README.md
+├── results.ipynb                      <- Notebook with all analysis and their code ├── preprocessing_global_final.ipynb   <- Notebook for data cleaning and preprocessing
+└── README.md
 ```